syncfusion-content/javascript-docs/js/api/ejUploadbox.md

-To specify the text to be displayed when enable the draganddrop support in theUploadbox control.
+The dropAreaText is displayed when the draganddrop support is enabled in the Uploadbox control.